 Grout cleaners are available in several different types of containers, but the most common are spray bottles, squeeze bottles, and pour bottles.

 A container with a spray nozzle is usually the best option for a grout cleaner.
-It allows you to concentrate the product along the grout line so you don’t get it all over the floor, wall, countertop, or other surface.
+It allows you to concentrate the product along the grout line so you don’t get it all over the floor, wall, countertop, or any other surface.
 The cleaner usually comes out in a fine spray, too, which prevents you from applying too much.

 Squeeze bottles often have a nozzle as well, but it’s usually more difficult to control how much of the cleaner you apply.
 Pour bottles are typically oversized containers, and the cleaner is meant to be transferred into a smaller spray or squeeze bottle.
 If you try to apply grout cleaner directly from a pour bottle, it’s impossible to control how much you apply or where you apply it.